yalue/rocm_mega_repo/sources/MIVisionX/README.md

 AMD OpenVX ([amd_openvx](amd_openvx#amd-openvx-amd_openvx)) is a highly optimized open source implementation of the <a href="https://www.khronos.org/openvx/" target="_blank">Khronos OpenVX</a> computer vision specification.
 It allows for rapid prototyping as well as fast execution on a wide range of computer hardware, including small embedded x86 CPUs and large workstation discrete GPUs.

 ## AMD OpenVX Extensions
 The OpenVX framework provides a mechanism to add new vision functions to OpenVX by 3rd party vendors.
-This project has below OpenVX [modules](amd_openvx_extensions#amd-openvx-extensions-amd_openvx_extensions) and utilities to extend [amd_openvx](amd_openvx#amd-openvx-amd_openvx) project, which contains the AMD OpenVX Core Engine.
+This project has below mentioned OpenVX [modules](amd_openvx_extensions#amd-openvx-extensions-amd_openvx_extensions) and utilities to extend [amd_openvx](amd_openvx#amd-openvx-amd_openvx) project, which contains the AMD OpenVX Core Engine.

-* [amd_loomsl](amd_openvx_extensions/amd_loomsl#radeon-loom-stitching-library-vx_loomsl): AMD Radeon LOOM stitching library for live 360 degree video applications
+* [amd_loomsl](amd_openvx_extensions/amd_loomsl): AMD Radeon Loom stitching library for live 360 degree video applications
 * [amd_nn](amd_openvx_extensions/amd_nn#openvx-neural-network-extension-library-vx_nn): OpenVX neural network module
 * [amd_opencv](amd_openvx_extensions/amd_opencv#amd-module-for-opencv-interop-from-openvx-vx_opencv): OpenVX module that implements a mechanism to access OpenCV functionality as OpenVX kernels
 * [amd_winml](amd_openvx_extensions/amd_winml#amd-winml-extension): WinML extension will allow developers to import a pre-trained ONNX model into an OpenVX graph and add hundreds of different pre & post processing `vision`/`generic`/`user-defined` functions, available in OpenVX and OpenCV interop, to the input and output of the neural net model.
 This will allow developers to build an end to end application for inference.